 Margot Robbie is definitely one of the most popular actors working in Hollywood right now.
-The Australian actor has recieved so much love from her millions and millions of fans because of her brilliant performances in so many great films.
+The Australian actor has received so much love from her millions and millions of fans because of her brilliant performances in so many great films.
 Robbie’s breakout role was in Martin Scorsese‘s The Wolf of Wall Street and since then she has vowed fans through her performances in movies like The Suicide Squad and I, Tonya.
-Margot Robbie is all set with her upcoming film Barbie in which she will play the title role but the release of the film is a bit far so while you wait for Barbie to come out here are some of Robbie’s movies you could watch until then.
+Now, after the release of her most successful film yet Barbie, Robbie has become a global star.
+So, if you Robbie’s performances here are some movies and shows you could watch next

-9. Mary Queen of Scots (Prime Video Premium Subscription)
+10. Mary Queen of Scots (Prime Video Add-On)

 Synopsis: Mary Queen of Scots explores the turbulent life of the charismatic Mary Stuart (Academy Award® nominee Saoirse Ronan).
 Queen of France at 16, widowed at 18, Mary defies pressure to remarry and instead returns to her native Scotland to reclaim her rightful throne.
 By birth, she also has a rival claim to the throne of Elizabeth I (Academy Award® nominee Margot Robbie), who rules as the Queen of England.
 Determined to rule as much more than a figurehead, Mary asserts her claim to the English throne, threatening Elizabeth’s sovereignty.
 Rivals in power and in love, the two Queens make very different choices about marriage and children.
 Betrayal, rebellion and conspiracies within each court imperil both Queens—driving them apart, as each woman experiences the bitter cost of power.